Duper: The format that's super!

 Identifiers

-Identifiers are optional type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
+Identifiers are type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
 Identified values are composed of the identifier name, followed by the value wrapped in parenthesis ( and ).
+Whitespace and comments around the identifier name or its parenthesis is ignored.

-The first character must be an ASCII uppercase letter, followed by ASCII letters, ASCII digits, underscores _, and hyphens -.
+The first character must be an ASCII uppercase letter, followed by zero or more ASCII letters, ASCII digits, underscores _, and hyphens -.
 Sequences of underscores and hyphens are not allowed in the identifier, and identifiers may not start or end with either of them.

 {